kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * **Characters**

-Characters were created using ....(TBA)
+Characters were created by my fioncee (a graphic designer begginer) a using Inkspace app.

 * **Icons**